robert-mccarthy-ca/modern-druid/docs/biochar.md

 Revenues continue to go up as additional biomass is processed into biochar, either from food forest productivity increases or from local waste streams.
 Consequently, regions with high-waste industries (e.g., forestry) could scale faster and possibly warrant year round operation of kilns.
 Satellite kiln sites may be viable with sufficient biomass availability.

+### Biochar Sales

+* 140-170 cubic feet per tonne of biochar
+* $40+ CAD/cubic foot on current market
+* 5.2-6.5 cubic yards per tonne of biochar
+* $200+ CAD per cubic yard of biochar

+At 225 tonnes, half of the annual production, we have:

+$234,000 - $292,500 CAD if sold in bulk
+$1,260,000 - $1,530,000 CAD if sold in cubic foot bags

+Once sales come online, this gives us a potential revenue stream of 225 tonnes of biochar which if we could sell it all could reasonably sell for between $234,000 CAD and $1,500,000 CAD per year.
+This would likely require an additional dedicated employee for packaging, but well worth the money.
+This wouldn't be available until biochar certification comes in from CFIA, which takes more than a year according to them.
+But once the sales come online that gives us a potential employee budget of upwards of $1.75 million CAD, enough for respectable career wages even if we need a few more employees do do everything we want to accomplish.

 *Note: All numbers based on best available data.
 Prototyping and testing required for validation.*

 ---